 Activating anomaly detection

-Examples of interest can be found here.
+More examples and technical details are in the link below.
 This page is updated periodically as more data is gathered.